morris/vanilla-todo/README.md

   would justify a helper.
 - Listening to and dispatching events is slightly verbose.
-- Although not used in this study, event delegation seems not trivial to implement without code duplication.
+- Although not used in this study, event delegation seems hard to implement without code duplication.

 Eliminating verbosity through build steps and a minimal set of helpers would reduce the comparably low code size (see above) even further.